jasonrandrews/arm-software-developers/content/en/devops/_index.md

 linkTitle: "DevOps"
 type: docs
 description: >
-    This section is for DevOps and MLOps tasks, such as cloud based development and how to integrate CI/CD development flows
+    This section is for DevOps and MLOps tasks, such as containers and automated testing tools for CI/CD
 weight: 40
 ---

 {{% pageinfo %}}
-Arm is at the center of the world’s largest compute ecosystem.
-The vast community of software, tools, and partners support and enable the use of Arm technology across a variety applications.

-Our goal is to help developers find and use the platforms, tools, software and technical content.

-We welcome community participation to continuously improve software development for the Arm architecture.
+Software developers use numerous tools for automation, testing, and deployment.

+This section provides installation and quick-start information on a variety of tools related to containers, CI/CD, remote access, build tools, and other automation tasks.

 {{% /pageinfo %}}